 Cash payments for solar panels can help you to maximise your long-term savings.

-It may come as a shock to you but consider the potential return – by acquiring a whole household solar system, you are effectively prepaying for around 25 years of electricity.
+It may shock you, but consider the potential return – by acquiring a whole household solar system, you are effectively prepaying for around 25 years of electricity.

 Cash purchases offer a variety of advantages, including protection from rising utility costs, inflation, and interest, which can save you tons of money in the long term.